tomshaffner/PiThermalCam/index.md

 T - Toggle Temperature Units between C/F
 U - Go back to the previous Interpolation Algorithm
 I - Change the Interpolation Algorithm Used

+The thinking here is simple: S for Save, T for Temp, F for Filter, C for Colormap, I for Interpolation, and in those last to cases the key just to the left to go back.

 ### OpenCV Version - Web Server